-Now that some of my friends may have heard, my wedding will take place this year.
-I’m both surprised and pleased to see that before I have even announced anything, several of them have come asking me about the details of my wedding ceremony in Thailand because they needed to book tickets and accommodation in advance.
+Now that some of my friends may have heard – my wedding will take place sometime this year.
+I’m both surprised and pleased to see that before I have even announced anything, several of them have already come asking me about the details of my wedding ceremony in Thailand because they wanted to book tickets and accommodation in advance.

 To be honest, I hadn’t expected any of my Malaysian friends to attend my Thai wedding mainly due to the inconvenience – one will require a few transfers if travelling from Malaysia – and the fact that I wouldn’t have time to show them around when they come.
 And of course, the distance being another setback if they were to travel by train or bus.
-It’s a distance of some 500km from Hatyai to Chumphon alone!
+It would be some 500km from Hatyai to Chumphon alone!

 Since some of my friends will be visiting Chumphon anyway, I just thought to compile a list of to-do’s in Chumphon knowing for a fact that this humble province of Thailand does offer a number of hidden gems unbeknownst to many.

 Let’s take a look:

 1. Eat Famous Pad Thai at Street Night Market of Chumphon